braze-inc/braze-docs/_docs/_user_guide/engagement_tools/locations_and_geofences/mobile_integrations.md

 3. For devices on iOS version 11 and up, the user must allow location access always for geofencing to work.

 {% alert important %}
-Starting with Braze SDK version 3.6.0 Braze location collection is disabled by default.
-To verify location collection is enabled on Android, ensure that `com_braze_enable_location_collection` is set to `true` in your `braze.xml`.
+Starting with Braze SDK version 3.6.0, Braze location collection is disabled by default.
+To verify that it's enabled on Android, ensure that `com_braze_enable_location_collection` is set to `true` in your `braze.xml`.
 {% endalert %}

 ## Geofence configuration